 Dry eye occurs when the eye does not properly produce tears of the correct quantity or consistency, meaning tears are insufficient to keep the eye nourished and healthy.
 Tears are important to keeping eyes cleared of debris and bacteria.
 The absence of proper tears can lead to a number of discomforts, so don’t hesitate to contact an optometrist if you’re experiencing issues and think you may need dry eye treatment.

-You may also hear dry eye syndrome referred to as keratoconjunctivitis sicca (KCS) or dysfunctional tear syndrome.
-Regardless of what you hear it called, symptoms often go undiagnosed and untreated, leaving our Austin residents wondering if they’ve been struck with a severe case of allergies.
+Symptoms often go undiagnosed and untreated, leaving our Austin residents wondering if they’ve been struck with a severe case of allergies.

 Causes of Dry Eye:

 - Medical: Dry eye may be a side effect of another medication that you are taking.
 Possible culprits: antihistamines, decongestants, blood pressure medicines, anti-depressants.